oemof/tespy/doc/using_tespy.rst

 ~~~~~~~~~~~

 TESPy provides a simulation package for component based thermal engineering containing the most important
 components of such plants.
+As reference literature, the following books can be recommended:

+ * Leopold Böswirth, Sabine Bschorer, Thomas Buck: Technische Strömungslehre, Wiesbaden, 2012. (german)
+ * Hans Dieter Baehr, Stephan Kabelac: Thermodynamik, Berlin, 2016. (german)

 In the introduction you will learn the basics of modelling component based
 plants in TESPy.
 We then give an overview on the main TESPy modules, which will be demonstrated on a very simple example:

  * tespy.networks,